gamethis/BonkeyWonkers/exercise6/README.md

 Back to [Main](../README.md)

-This exercise will test your basic skillset with GitHub Actions.
+This exercise will test your basic skillset with GitHub Actions and Workflows.

 ## Create GitHub Action